Skip to contents

 cat(sprintf("%2d threads: %5.1f s\n", nt, t))

-When OpenMP is unavailable, or to scale across machines, split the grid into longitude tiles and run one single-threaded heatwave3 per worker process.
+To scale across machines, or to parallelise the read and the assembly as well as the compute, split the grid into longitude tiles and run one single-threaded heatwave3 per worker process.
 Since pixels are independent, the union of the tiles is identical to a whole-domain run.

 We use a PSOCK cluster (independent R processes) rather than fork-based mclapply().
 On macOS, forking after the NetCDF/HDF5 and Apple Objective-C runtimes have initialised is unsafe (sporadic worker crashes, and the +[NSCharacterSet initialize] ... fork() abort).
 PSOCK launches clean processes that each open their own files, like running several Rscript jobs side by side.
 It is also the only option on Windows, where fork() does not exist.